googleprojectzero/domato/README.md

 In Domato, including and importing grammars are two different context.

 Including is simpler.
-You can use
+You can use:

 ```
 !include other.txt